daniela-gingold/wazer-identification/README.md

 This project has two solutions to identify and disqualify logos:
 - according to model_1 locating outputs, i.e. when a logo overlaps a wazer area.
 This is a default solution.
 - using matching template algorithm.
-There is an argument to apply the match algorithm.
+There is an argument to apply this solution.

 For running an inference: